 The Company accounts for income taxes under ASC 740.
 Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the consolidated financial statement carrying amounts of existing assets and liabilities and their respective tax bases.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period including the enactment date.
 Valuation allowances are established, when necessary, to reduce deferred tax assets to the amount expected to be realized.

 The provisions of ASC 740-10-25, "Accounting for Uncertainty in Income Taxes," prescribe a more-likely-than-not threshold for consolidated financial statement recognition and measurement of a tax position taken (or expected to be taken) in a tax return.
 This interpretation also provides guidance on the recognition of income tax assets and liabilities, classification of current and deferred income tax assets and liabilities, accounting for interest and penalties associated with tax positions, and related disclosures.
-The Company does not believe that there was any uncertain tax position at June 30, 2019 and 2018.
+The Company does not believe that there was any uncertain tax position at December 31, 2019 and June 30, 2019.
 The Company's operating subsidiary and VIE in China are subject to the income tax laws of the PRC.
-No taxable income was generated outside the PRC for the years ended June 30, 2019, 2018 and 2017.
-As of June 30, 2019, the tax years ended December 31, 2014, through December 31, 2018, for the Company's PRC subsidiary and VIE remain open for statutory examination by PRC tax authorities.
+No taxable income was generated outside the PRC for the six months ended December 31, 2019 and 2018.
+As of December 31, 2019, the tax years ended December 31, 2015, through December 31, 2019, for the Company's PRC subsidiary and VIE remain open for statutory examination by PRC tax authorities.